-sarafis [at] mug.ee.auth.gr
+sarafis [at] mug.ee.auth.gr +30-2310-996365

 2005 – Diploma of Electrical and Computer Engineering, Aristotle University of Thessaloniki, GreeceThesis: “Development of an Autonomous Poker Agent Software using Reinforcement Learning Techniques” Grade: 8.46/10

 2009 – Award from the Greek State Scholarships Foundation for excellence in the academic year 2007-2008

-2013-2017 – Research associate, Aristotle University of Thessaloniki, Greece
+2013-2020 – Research associate, Aristotle University of Thessaloniki, Greece

-Project: SPLENDID – Personalised Guide for Eating and Activity Behaviour for the Prevention of Obesity and Eating Disorders, FP7-610749.
+- Project: SPLENDID – Personalised Guide for Eating and Activity Behaviour for the Prevention of Obesity and Eating Disorders, FP7-610749.
 Developed an ontology for the description of the eating and behaviour domain and implemented the Decision and Support System of SPLENDID.
 For the latter, machine learning models for assessing the risk for obesity and/or eating disorders based on the user’s behavioural indicators were implemented.
 Also, involvement in the surveying and the documentation of SPLENDID system requirements and the development and documentation of the system use cases.